Gleb Kotelnikov: Early life, family and education

 Gleb Kotelnikov had exceptional musical ability at a young age, becoming proficient on the violin, balalaika, and mandolin and even writing his own music.
 In addition to music, he was interested in electronics and fencing, and he had exceptional aptitude in building complex gadgets.
-Using only a used lens and hand-crafting the remaining components, such as photographic plates, he constructed a working camera at the age of thirteen.
+Using only a used lens and hand-craf ting the remaining components, such as photographic plates, he constructed a working camera at the age of thirteen.
 His father fostered his many interests and supported his ability.

 After his father died unexpectedly, Kotelnikov had to change his plans to attend a technical institute or conservatory.
 Financial difficulties forced him to give up his artistic goals and enlist in the army, attending the Kiev Military School.

 In 1894 he graduated with honors.
 After three years of compulsory service, he went into the reserve - returned to Poltava (where his parents resided since 1889), married there and got a job as an excise official in the provincial excise department.
 Excise service, simultaneously with the introduction of the wine monopoly, established a curatorial office for national sobriety, which organized public readings, open readings, and folk theaters - which allowed him to indulge in what he loved.